spinkube/documentation/content/en/docs/topics/selective-deployments.md

 spinapp.core.spinkube.dev/salutations created
 ```

-Optionally, let’s test that only our hello component is running.
-We’ll use port-forwarding to access our service locally:
+We can test that only our `hello` component is running by port-forwarding its service.

 ```bash
 kubectl port-forward svc/salutations 8083:80